tkw1536/ClientGear/API.md

 # API

 This file documents the basic API.
-It is not complete.
+It does not include parameters only used for debugging.
+It is not yet complete.

 Note that you do not have to use any constructors (`new`` keyword), they are all created for you.